 Dying with a valid will is ideal in every scenario, as it affords the decedent complete control in how his or her property is inherited.
 When a Tennessee resident or nonresident who owns property in the state dies with a valid will, he or she is labeled as testate.
 To ensure that your personal will is completely in line with state law, be sure to have two or more witnesses sign the will after seeing you sign it.

 The state does allow oral wills, though you’ll still need two witnesses, as well as one of them to write it down for you.
-This is typically only accepted if the decedent was near death at the time of the will’s creation, and it applies solely to personal property worth no more than $1,000, or $10,000 for active military members.
+This is typically only accepted if the decedent was near death at the time of the will’s creation, and it applies solely to personal property worth no more than $1,000, or $10,000 for active military members in time of war.

 Dying Without a Will in Tennessee